IgniteUI/igniteui-docfx/en/components/accordion.md

 Users are enabled to interact and navigate among a list of items, such as thumbnails or labels.
 Each one of those items can be toggled (expanded or collapsed) in order to reveal the containing information.
 Depending on the configuration, there can be a single or multiple expanded items at a time.

 ## Angular Accordion Example
 The following is a basic Angular Accordion example of a FAQ section.
 It operates as an accordion, with individually working sections.
 You can toggle each text block with a single click, while expanding multiple panels at the same time.
-This way you can read information more easily, without having to go back and forth between an automatically expanding and collapsing panel
+This way you can read information more easily, without having to go back and forth between an automatically expanding and collapsing panel, which conceals the previously opened section every time.

+In it, you can see how to define an `igx-accrodion` and its [expansion panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+The sample also demonstrates the two types of expansion behavior.
+The switch button sets the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) property to toggle between single and multiple branches to be expanded at a time.

 <code-view style="height:460px"
            data-demos-base-url="{environment:demosBaseUrl}"